<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/687dc9bf82d20d2f13ca150c/1775185836548-K5QI0YXDUZGGC5K1KAZ6/unsplash-image-lA-KIgH5Dss.jpg</image:loc>

-<image:title>Glow Journal - Glow Journal by Avian Glow - Mindfulness Practice Inspired by Birds: Oystercatcher Awareness Practice</image:title>
+<image:title>Glow Journal - Rain as Renewal: What Birds Teach Us About Stormy Seasons - Mindfulness Practice Inspired by Birds: Oystercatcher Awareness Practice</image:title>

 <image:caption>Oystercatchers have bright beaks that immediately catch your attention.
 Their long beaks are shaped by their search for food, oysters included, along with many other shoreline creatures.
 Try this: Find a comfortable seated position.
 Place two fingers on your wrist or neck and locate your pulse.
 Start breathing deeply and slowly, allowing your breath to settle until your heartbeat feels steady.
 Let this moment remind you that awareness brings you back to the most important place, you.
 You feel waves of emotion.
 You know what brings you joy.
 Awareness reveals connection.
 As you continue on your path, take note of how you react.
 Like the oystercatcher, remain present and aware of each moment.</image:caption>